Package 'hipercow'

 Description

 Create a bulk set of tasks.
-This is an experimental interface and does not have an analogue within didehpc.
 Variables in data take precedence over variables in the environment in which expr was created.
 There is no "pronoun" support yet (see rlang docs).
 Use !! to pull a variable from the environment if you need to, but be careful not to inject something really large (e.g., any vector really) or you'll end up with a revolting expression and poor backtraces.
 We will likely change some of these semantics later, be careful.

 Usage